ceilfors/ceilfors.github.io/_posts/2019-11-18-principles-serverless-architecture.md

     architecture

 I've seen many organisations approaching the adoption with the first option, and I believe this is the wrong order of iteration.
-As we embrace the idea of leveraging commodities first, hence the order of your iteration is really important.
+If we embrace the idea of leveraging commodities first, then the order of your iteration is really important.

 The order of iteration that you should take is similar to a purchase made in any